Greyhound Care & Standards

 When an ARP appointment becomes available, a greyhound will be allocated a date and time, and the Owner will be notified via email.

 Once a Greyhound is allocated an ARP appointment, their vaccination status may need to be updated to meet GAP’s vaccination requirements.
-Please refer to the GAP Intake and ARP vaccination requirements summary table above.
+Please refer to the GAP vaccination requirements summary table above.

 ARP appointments are 60-90 minutes, and the participant must remain at the GAP kennels for the entire length of the appointment.
 Greyhounds must be clean and presentable as those that are accepted into the program, will have a photoshoot as a part of their appointment.